norelinorth/norelinorth.github.io/_posts/2025-10-03-ai-agent-framework.md

 ## TL;DR

-We built an AI Agent Framework for ERPNext that automates complex finance workflows using LangChain and LangGraph.
-The Pre-Close Checklist workflow reduces 2 hours of manual work to 15 seconds while maintaining 100% compliance with Frappe/ERPNext standards.
-It's production-ready, fully extensible, and available as an open-source Frappe app.
+I built an AI Agent Framework for ERPNext that automates complex finance workflows using LangChain and LangGraph.
+The Pre-Close Checklist workflow reduces days of manual work to a few hours while maintaining 100% compliance with Frappe/ERPNext standards.
+It's production-ready, fully and extensible.

 **Key Results:**
 - ⚡ **15 seconds** execution time (vs 2 hours manual)